 Fixing the Sky: The Checkered History of Weather and Climate Control.
 New York: Columbia University Press, 2010.

-(With Ann Johnson).
 Toxic Airs: Body, Place, Planet in Historical Perspective.
+Editor with Ann Johnson.
 Pittsburgh: University of Pittsburgh Press, 2014.